The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Introduction

 \section{Introduction}

-Sequential recommender systems (SRS) aim to predict users' next interactions based on their historical behaviors and are widely deployed across digital platforms such as e-commerce~\cite{e-commerce} and streaming media~\cite{stream}.
+Sequential recommender systems (SRS) aim to predict users' next interactions based on their historical behaviors and are widely deployed across digital platforms such as e-commerce~\cite{e-commerce,zhao2020jointly,wang2022autofield,zhang2024m3oe} and streaming media~\cite{stream}.
 In conventional SRS frameworks, \eg BERT4Rec~\cite{Bert4rec}, GRU4Rec~\cite{GRU4Rec}, and SASRec~\cite{SASRec}, items are assigned unique identifiers (IDs) to enable hash-based lookup~\cite{sparsity}.
-These hash IDs (HID) are then mapped to high-dimensional embeddings that encode collaborative information from historical interactions, allowing the model to learn users’ preferences effectively.
+These hash IDs (HID) are then mapped to high-dimensional embeddings that encode collaborative information from historical interactions~\cite{zhao2023embedding}, allowing the SRS to effectively learn users’ preferences and provide accurate Top-K recommendations.

-However, HID-based SRS suffer from a long-standing drawback: the long-tail item problem.
-As illustrated in Figure~\ref{fig:prel_exp}, HID embeddings (the blue line) degrade significantly for items with sparse interactions (tail items), which account for more than 70\% of the whole item set.
+However, HID-based SRS suffer from a long-standing drawback: the long-tail item problem~\cite{long-tail_item}.
+As illustrated in Figure~\ref{fig:prel_exp}, HID embeddings (the blue line) degrade significantly for items with sparse interactions (denoted as tail items), which account for more than 70\% of the whole item set.
 This observation confirms that traditional collaborative filtering methods~\cite{SR_survey} struggle to learn reliable representations for tail items due to insufficient data~\cite{sparsity}.
-To address this issue, prior studies~\cite{Melt,CITIES} exploit co-occurrence patterns and enhance tail items by leveraging information from popular items interacted with by the same user.
+To address this issue, prior studies~\cite{Melt,CITIES} exploit co-occurrence patterns and enhance tail items by leveraging the collaborative information from popular items that the same user has interacted with.
 Although effective to some extent, these approaches overlook the semantic information embedded in item descriptions.
-Moreover, co-occurrence signals can be unreliable in real-world scenarios~\cite{longtail_session}.
+Moreover, co-occurrence signals can be unreliable in real-world~\cite{longtail_session}.
 For example, accidental clicks produce misleading collaborative information, causing tail items to inherit noise from semantically unrelated popular items.
-This leads to the \ding{182} \textbf{Noisy Collaborative Sharing} problem.
+This leads to the \ding{182} \textbf{Noisy Collaborative Sharing}.